jmhodges/CS8803/_modules/week-06.md

 ---
-title: Crypto as a Public Good
+title: Security and Privacy in the Public Interest
 ---
 Nov 7
 : [Security & Privacy for Underrepresented Groups](#)